Photo Identifier

 • Visual identifier apps are commonly used for shopping research, nature learning, and quick household object recognition.

-Identify anything from a photo apps compared
+Apps that identify anything from a photo compared

 General visual search tools vary by platform, category depth, and result style.
 Users who need web matches can also use reverse image search when the goal is finding where an image appears online.